 The DVR's controls are similar to a VCR.
 As with a VCR, the main functions are recording and playing back video.
 However, you have much greater control over recording and playing back video.
 You can establish recording schedules based on time of day and day of the week.
 The DVR allows you to search through the recorded video using much more sophisticated tools than those available with VCRs.
-Additional DVR features that are not available with VCRs are remote control and viewing, recording video at the same time you are watching previously recorded video, and printing images to a standard printer.
+Additional DVR features that are not available with VCRs are remote control and viewing, recording video at the same time you are watching previously recorded video.
+The DVR operates even when no hard disk drives are installed.
+In this case, recording, playback and any processes that access hard disk drives are not supported.
+You can only view live video and establish system settings that are not related to hard disk drive operation.
+Also, the unit can be connected with RAS Watch either via Ethernet or modem.

-The Front Panel Display and controls are described in Chapter 3 - Configuration.
+The front panel controls are described in Chapter 3 - Configuration.